pond/dnd/party_ripa/journals/campaign_7/part_8.md

 Penny wishes she could've got the name of the Seer!

-We have the other gold and paladium medallion from a while ago, and various spare bits of armour, dagger, chain and so-on.
+We have the other gold and palladium medallion from a while ago, and various spare bits of armour, dagger, chain and so-on.
 We end up with 45gp in total at the market, *excluding* the medallion.
-We look for jewellers and find a couple on the main street leading towards the inner city gates near the Purple Pennants, but they're cloesd.
+We look for jewellers and find a couple on the main street leading towards the inner city gates near the Purple Pennants, but they're closed.
 We'll have to come back another day, but at the same time, we get the feeling that we might get a better deal in the Inner City.

 We find a vial for Thorin's healing-potion-to-be - 2sp.